perstarkse/template-axum-lambda-monolith/README.md

 ### Design Notes

 This project is designed as a monolith to facilitate easy transition to alternative hosting solutions.
 Rust's performance capabilities make this design choice suitable for now.
 If the application grows significantly, reassessing this architecture may be necessary.
+A project built on this serving around 20 endpoints fits nicely in a 128B lambda.
+Has a cold start of about 150ms.

 ### Architecture

 The API is deployed with the following AWS resources:

-- AWS Cognito User Pool and Client
 - API Gateway with proxy integration
 - Lambda function with Rust runtime
 - DynamoDB table for data storage